tldr-pages/tldr/pages/common/gulp.md

 `gulp {{task}} {{othertask}}`

-- Print the task dependency tree for the loaded gulpfile.
+- Print the task dependency tree for the loaded gulpfile:

 `gulp --tasks`